thechelsuk/uk.thechels/_pages/cv.md

 - Line management, pastoral care, objective setting and appraisals, resourcing and recruitment
 - Member of information security and data protection management group
-- Member of Portfolio and Performance Board
+- Member of the Portfolio and Performance Board
 - Strategy, planning, resourcing and organisation
 - Technical oversight and decision making
 - Close collaboration for architects, product owners, directors, and CEO on project direction
-- Working with third party partner organisations and key stakeholders during requirements, planning, and funding phases.
+- Working with third-party partner organisations and key stakeholders during requirements, planning, and funding phases.

 ###### Key achievements and projects